luxfi/docs/docs/nodes/run/subnet-node.md

 ## Run the Node

-Run LuxGo with the `—config-file` flag to start your node and ensure it tracks the Subnets included in the configuration file.
+Run Luxd with the `—config-file` flag to start your node and ensure it tracks the Subnets included in the configuration file.

 ```bash